mmi-sc/dicom-store-scp-for-ahi/source/deployment.rst

 **NAT Gateway (Required)**

 - Purpose: Allows servers in private subnets to access the internet
-- Why Required: DICOM processing servers need to download container images from ECR
+- Why Required: DICOM processing servers need to download container images from ECR (Elastic Container Registry)
 - Deployment: At least one NAT Gateway in one public subnet
 - Critical: System will not start properly without NAT Gateway

-**Availability Zones (AZ)**

-Physically separated locations of AWS data centers.
-For disaster recovery, we distribute across different AZs.

 How to Check Network Settings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^